Geometric Langlands in prime characteristic: Introduction

 Our generalization to any semisimple group $G$ is based on the same observation, but some new ingredients are needed in this general situation.

 One of the main difficulties for general $G$ is that the classical duality is more complicated.
-For $G=\GL_n$, the generic fibers of the Hitchin fibration are the Picard stack of the line bundles on the corresponding spectral curves and the duality of Hitchin fibration in this case essentially amounts to the self-duality of the Jacobian of an algebraic curve.
-However, for general $G$, the fibers of the Hitchin fibration involve more general Picard stacks, such as the Prym varieties, etc., and the duality of Hitchin fibrations for $G$ and $\breve G$ over $\bC$ are the main theme of \cite{DP} (see \cite{HT} for the case $G=\SL_n$).
-As commented by the authors, the argument in \cite{DP} uses transcendental methods in an essential way and therefore cannot be applied to our situation directly.
+For $G=\GL_n$, the generic fibers of the Hitchin fibration are the Picard stacks of line bundles on the corresponding spectral curves and the duality of Hitchin fibrations in this case essentially amounts to the self-duality of the Jacobian of an algebraic curve.
+However, for general $G$, the fibers of the Hitchin fibration involve more general Picard stacks, such as the Prym varieties, etc., and the duality of the Hitchin fibrations for $G$ and $\breve G$ over $\bC$ are the main theme of \cite{DP} (see \cite{HT} for the case $G=\SL_n$).
+As commented by the authors, the arguments in \cite{DP} use transcendental methods in an essential way and therefore cannot be applied to our situation directly.

-Our first step is to extend the classical duality to any reductive group $G$ over any algebraically closed field whose characteristic does not divide the order of the Weyl group of $G$.
-Let us first give the statement of the classical duality, for details see \S\ref{classical duality}.
-For a reductive group $G$ and a curve $C$, let $\Hg_G\to B$ be the corresponding Hitchin fibration, on which the Picard stack $\sP\to B$ acts (see \S \ref{Hf} for a review of the Hitchin fibrations).
-There is an open subset $B^0\subset B$ such that $\sP|_{B^0}$ is a Beilinson 1-motive (a Picard stack that is essentially an abelian variety, see Appendix \ref{B}).
+Our first step is to extend the classical duality to any reductive group $G$ over any algebraically closed field $k$ whose characteristic does not divide the order of the Weyl group of $G$.
+Let us first give its statement, and leave the details to \S\ref{classical duality}.
+For a reductive group $G$ and a smooth projective curve $C$ over $k$, and a positive line bundle $\mL$ on $C$, let $\Hg_{G,\mL}\to B$ denote the corresponding Hitchin fibration, on which the Picard stack $\sP_\mL\to B$ acts (see \S \ref{Hf} for a review).
+There is an open subset $B^0\subset B$ such that $\sP_\mL|_{B^0}$ is a Beilinson 1-motive (a Picard stack that is essentially an abelian variety, see Appendix \ref{A}).
 Fix a nondegenerate bilinear form on the Lie algebra $\fg$ of $G$, one can identify the Hitchin base $B$ and the corresponding open subset $B^0$ for $G$ and $\breve G$.
-The classical duality is the following assertion. \begin{thm} There is a canonical isomorphism of Picard stacks
+The classical duality is the following assertion. \begin{thm} For a positive line bundle $\mL$ on $C$, there is a canonical isomorphism of Picard stacks

-where $(\sP|_{B^0})^\vee$ is the dual Picard stack of $\sP|_{B^0}$ (as defined in Appendix \ref{B}). \end{thm}
+where $(\sP_\mL|_{B^0})^\vee$ is the dual Picard stack of $\sP_\mL|_{B^0}$ (as defined in Appendix \ref{A}). \end{thm}